maartene/AoC2024/Day08/NOTES.md

 ## 🍅 Pomodoro 2
     - ✅ exclude antinode positions that are not on the map
-- ✅ The number of unique locations that contain an antinode should equal 14
+- ✅ The number of unique locations that contain an antinode in the example input should equal 14
-- ⚠️ Lets get that first star
+- ✅ Lets get that first star
+- ⚠️ Understand the twist
+- ⚠️ Make the first example pass
+- ⚠️ The number of unique locations that contain an antinode in the example input should equal 34